MBank

-mBank SA (formerly BRE Bank), set up in 1986, and originally BRE – Bank Rozwoju Eksportu (Export Development Bank), is Poland's fourth largest universal banking group in terms of total assets and loans, and fifth by deposits at the end of September 2016.
+mBank SA is a bank based in Warsaw, Poland.
+At the end of September 2016, it was Poland's fourth largest universal banking group in terms of total assets and loans, and fifth by deposits.
 It offers retail, corporate and investment banking as well as other financial services such as leasing, factoring, insurance, financing of commercial real property, brokerage operations, wealth management, corporate finance and advisory in the scope of capital markets.
+It is the successor of BRE Bank, following a rebranding in 2013.

-Since 1992, it has been listed on the Warsaw Stock Exchange.
-In 2007 it started its retail operations in the Czech Republic and Slovakia.
+mBank is listed on the Warsaw Stock Exchange.
+It also has a branch in the Czech Republic and a subsidiary in Slovakia, initiated by BRE Bank in 2007.

-The current mBank CEO is Cezary Kocik.